These dal pierogi are plump dumplings stuffed with a blend of turmeric and cumin spiced lentils and creamy mashed potatoes.

 - A great 2.5″ round cutter — I love this set because the cutters fit neatly into the tin and the sizes are clearly listed on the lid.
 I have one just like it that’s color coded but unfortunately, it’s been out of stock for a while.

 - This very small pot for making chonnk — These pots, often called “butter warmers” are great for easily and quickly toasting spices.
 I also use mine to poach eggs and when I want to heat up just a small amount of a sauce or soup for lunch.

-- These whole cumin seeds (Amazon) — These can be a little tricky to find, but most grocery stores should have them.
-(World Spice Merchants)
+- These whole cumin seeds ($5.79 for a flat pack with free shipping) — These can be a little tricky to find, but most grocery stores should have them.

-- Some dried red chili pods — There’s a lot of varieties of dried red chilis out there.
+- Some dried red chili pods ($5.49 for a 2 oz bag that will last a while) — There’s a lot of varieties of dried red chilis out there.
 I usually use thai or arbol chilis, but any small, whole dried small red chili pod you can find will work fine.